agorapy/user-guide-esp/product-variants.md

 La segunda fila será la primera variante \(1 "Marzoca de maíz", 500 Gs. \).

 * The **name** column will be automatically filled, from the original product.
-However, we want to overwrite this to say _Corn Cob_  instead of _Corn Cobs_ .
+However, we want to overwrite this to say _Corn Cob_  instead of _Corn Cobs_.

+* La columna ** Nombre ** se rellenará automáticamente, a partir del producto original.
+Sin embargo, deberíamos para decir _Corn Cob_ en lugar de _Corn Cobs_.

 * In the **unit/value** column, we type _1_ because this variant is for an individual cob.
 The   **display as** column will automatically fill with ‘1 Corn Cobs’ in the store.
 This isn’t quite right, so we can overwrite this with _1 corn cob_.